Vijay Tendulkar

-Vijay Dhondopant Tendulkar (6 January 1928 – 19 May 2008) was a leading Indian playwright, movie and television writer, literary essayist, political journalist, and social commentator primarily in Marāthi.
+Vijay Dhondopant Tendulkar (6 January 1928 – 19 May 2008) was an Indian playwright, movie and television writer, literary essayist, political journalist, and social commentator primarily in Marathi.
 His Marathi plays established him as a writer of plays with contemporary, unconventional themes.
 He is best known for his plays Shantata!
-Court Chalu Aahe (1967), Ghāshirām Kotwāl (1972), and Sakhārām Binder (1972).
+Court Chalu Aahe (1967), Ghashiram Kotwal (1972), and Sakharam Binder (1972).
 Many of Tendulkar's plays derived inspiration from real-life incidents or social upheavals, which provide clear light on harsh realities.
 He has provided guidance to students studying "play writing" in US universities.
-Tendulkar was a dramatist and theatre personality in Mahārāshtra for over five decades.
+Tendulkar was a dramatist and theatre personality in Maharashtra for over five decades.